saltstack/salt-get-started/config/files.md

 ## File.Recurse

-This state function copies an entire directory.
+This Salt state function copies an entire directory.

 ~~~ yaml
 copy some files to the web server: